pop-team/pop-java/docs/applications-development.rst

 POP-Java behavior
 -----------------

-This section aims to explain to difference between the standard Java behavior and the POP-Java behavior.
+This section aims to explain the difference between the standard Java behavior and the POP-Java behavior.

-As in standard Java, the primitive types will not be affected by any manipulations inside a methods.
-The objects will be affected only if the method semantic is “Synchronous”.
-In fact, POP-Java serialize the method arguments to pass them on the object-side.
-Once the method work is done, the arguments are serialize once again to be send back to the interface-side.
+As in standard Java, the primitive types will not be affected by any manipulation inside a method as they are passed by value and not by reference.
+Objects passed as arguments tho methods will only be affected if the method semantic is “Synchronous”.
+In fact, POP-Java serializes the method arguments to pass them on the object-side.
+Once the method work is done, the arguments are serialized once again to be sent back to the interface-side.
 If the method semantic is “Synchronous”, the interface-side will deserialize the arguments and replace the local ones by the deserialized arguments.
 If the method semantic is “Asynchronous”, the interface-side will not wait for any answer